Costa Rica What To Do

 About the size of the U.S. state of Virginia, Costa Rica offers a vast array of tour options for travelers.
 It can be daunting to decide what to do and where.
-Among the choices for activities include wildlife viewing (especially for monkeys and sloths), bird-watching, tours & unique enclosures that focus on orchids, frogs, reptiles, and/or insects; botanical tours, adventure photography, scuba diving and snorkeling, dolphin watching tours, whale watching, zip lines, para-sailing, agricultural tourism, sea kayaking, mountain biking, horse rides, ATV tours, canopy tours using hanging bridges, white water rafting, easy wildlife float trips, surf lessons, jet ski tours, canyoning, hiking, and more.
+Among the choices for activities include wildlife viewing (especially for monkeys and sloths), bird-watching, tours and unique enclosures that focus on orchids, frogs, reptiles, and/or insects; botanical tours, adventure photography, scuba diving and snorkeling, dolphin watching tours, whale watching, zip lines, para-sailing, agricultural tourism, sea kayaking, mountain biking, horse rides, ATV tours, canopy tours using hanging bridges, white water rafting, easy wildlife float trips, surf lessons, jet ski tours, canyoning, hiking, and more.

 On This Page: Beaches | Whales | Sea Turtles | Dolphins | Diving | Snorkeling | Sea Kayaking | Hiking | Zip Lines | Canyoning | Rafting | Horse Riding | Birds and Wildlife | Surfing | Photography | Fishing | More Activities

 Costa Rica has 2 coasts: the Caribbean and Pacific.
 The Caribbean coast is 132 miles long while the Pacific coast is 635 miles long.
 With all that length, it’s hard not to find a beach nearby.
 However some beach areas are better than others, depending on your needs and interests.